Visit Thundridge Old Church

 3) A few parking spaces lie beyond the bridge over the A10, at the southern end of Bridleway 54.
 From here the church can be reached by walking down Bridleway 54, and right onto Bridleway 24, east to the Old Church.
 A circular route would be to return up the hill along footpath 27 to Thundridge Hill House, and return to start west along Cold Christmas Lane. https://w3w.co/mass.bleat.pint

 A highly recommended way of visiting the Old Church is as part of a 4km (2.5mile) circular walk, taking perhaps an hour from Wadesmill through Youngsbury starting at either of two local Wadesmill eateries.

-Clockwise, the walk can be started from the Feathers Inn, Wadesmill, and anticlockwise from Ermines Cafe and Stores serving ‘Tea Coffee Bakes Pastries Fresh Sandwiches Homemade cakes Provisions/Essentials’
+Clockwise, the walk can be started from the Feathers Inn, Wadesmill, or anticlockwise from Ermines Cafe and Stores serving ‘Tea Coffee Bakes Pastries Fresh Sandwiches Homemade cakes Provisions/Essentials’